freeCodeCamp/freeCodeCamp/guide/english/c/appendix/index.md

 ## Machine Code
 Machine code is the code that the machine can understand.
 Remember that computers use numbers, not English, to run.
+And that machine code is 0 and 1 or binary.

 ## Newline
 A newline is what gets printed when you hit Enter, and is an example of a whitespace character.
 You can also add a newline to the output of your program by including '\n' in your print statement.